susovanpatra00/AAMS/README.md

 * main.py - This is the main function we need to run
 * Employee.csv - It contains the details of Employees (Employee_No, First_Name, Last_Name, Email)
 * Dataset - Images of the employees according to their Employee_No as folder name (for Employee_No = 1 it is Person1)
 * axxx-xxxx-firebase-adminsdk-xxxxx-xxxxxxxxxx.json - This is the sdk json file

+## Refereneces
+My own B.tech project under the guidance of Dr. Swarup Kumar Ghosh (SNU)